What is Contemplative Education?

 "Real education consists in drawing the best out of yourself.
 What better book can there be than the book of humanity?" —Mahatma Gandhi, All Men Are Brothers

 Contemplative education has been at the core of the Naropa experience since our founding in 1974 as a vision to bring together the best of Western scholarship and Eastern world wisdom traditions.
 It combines three distinct educational approaches to deliver the most innovative liberal arts education in America.
 Engaging the whole person in the learning journey, contemplative education fuels curiosity, creativity, self-awareness, and critical thinking; unleashes innovation; and fosters a desire to serve.
-It is the core of what makes a Naropa University education a better and deeper way to learn.
+It is the core of what makes a Naropa University education unique.

 Three Educational Approaches